pokornyv/SPEpy/README.md

 This code is still subject to heavy development and big changes.
 It requires deep knowledge of the method to obtain reasonable results.
 Codes also contain internal switches that allow e.g. to change the level of self-consistency contitions.
 Use only as an example how to implement SPE.
+Code *siam_dynamic.py* is in very early stage of development.

 Code is tested on python 3.5 and 3.6 with SciPy 0.18.
 Compatibility with older SciPy versions is not guaranteed.
 Some parts of code use [mpmath](mpmath.org) library to calculate special functions